jdevinney/bale_old/src/bale_classic/apps/sssp_src/README.md

 where the weight of a path is the sum of the weights of the edges in the path.

 ## Discussion
 This is well studied problem.
 It is used in classes on algorithms, data structures, and graph theory.
 It is also used as a benchmark in Graph500 benchmark suite.
-We are using this problem to evaluate what we have learned about our programming models.
+We are using this problem
+to evaluate what we have learned about our programming models.
-Are approach is that of someone given the assignment to get an SSSP application running reasonable well, at scale, using our programming models.
+Our approach is that of someone given the assignment to get an SSSP application running reasonable well, at scale, using our programming models.

 We consider three algorithms: Dijsktra's, Delta-Stepping, and Bellman-Ford.
 Good references for these uses are easily found online.
-We are using the Meyer/Sanders
+For the Delta-Stepping algorithm we are using the original Meyer/Sanders paper, [delta-stepping algorithm](https://www.sciencedirect.com/science/article/pii/S0196677403000762).
-[delta-stepping algorithm](https://www.sciencedirect.com/science/article/pii/S0196677403000762).

 These algorithm work by assign a tentative weight, *tent(v)*, to each vertex.
 Initially the weight of the given vertex is zero and all other weights are set to infinity.
 The algorithms proceed by changing the state of the vertices from *unreached* (with infinite weight) to *unsettled* to *settled* (meaning that the lightest weight path to that vertex is known).
 The vertices change state via the process of *relaxing edges*.
 Relaxing an edge *(v,w)* replaces *tent(w)* with the *min(tent(w), tent(v)+c(v,w))*.

 There is subtle relationship between the length of a path (the number of edge in the path) and the weight of the path.
 Clearly, it is possible to have a longer path that is lighter than a shorter.
-If a path from *v0* to *w* contains the vertice *v*, then the weight of the path from *v0* to *v* is less than the path from *v0* thru *v* to *w*.
+If a path from *v0* to *w* contains the vertex *v*, then the weight of the path from *v0* to *v* is less than the weight of the path from *v0* thru *v* to *w*.
-If *v* is an intermediate vertex on a lightest path from *v0* to *w*, then the path from $v0$ to $v$ is also a lightest path.
+If *v* is an intermediate vertex on a lightest path from *v0* to *w*, then that path from $v0$ to $v$ is also a lightest path.

 Dijsktra's algorithm works by considering the weight *tent(v)* of the "unsettled" vertices.
 One proves that lightest such vertex does, in fact, have the correct weight.